CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 }
 ```

-However, we can also keep the variable `percentage` and use refer to it in the return statement:
+However, we can also keep the variable `percentage` and refer to it in the return statement:

 ```js {linenos=table,hl_lines=["4"],linenostart=1}
 function convertToPercentage() {